For a Network Manager Emigrating to Australia

 Ensuring Network Managers Are In High Demand

-Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Network Managers and if they need to bring any in from overseas to fill potential shortage skills gaps.
-The report will provide the precise number of overseas a Network Managers required in the region during the coming year to fill any potential skills gap.
+Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Network Managers and if they need to bring in Network Managers from overseas to fill any potential shortage skills gaps.
+This report states the number of overseas a Network Managers required in the coming year to fill the skills gap within each region.

-Curently, Network Managers are on the STSOL skills shortage list.
-Being on the STSOL list means a Network Manager may qualify for the following visa streams:
+Curently, Network Managers are on the STSOL list.
+Being on this list means a Network Manager may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Network Manager

-Before a Network Manager can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Network Managers invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Network Manager, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Network Manager:

 The profession “a Network Manager” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “ICT Managers nec” and is uniquely identified by the code 135199.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Network Manager:

-For a Network Manager to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Network Manager to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: